MicrosoftDocs/ATADocs/ATPDocs/prerequisites.md

 [!INCLUDE [Product short](includes/product-short.md)] is composed of the [!INCLUDE [Product short](includes/product-short.md)] cloud service, which consists of the [!INCLUDE [Product short](includes/product-short.md)] portal and the [!INCLUDE [Product short](includes/product-short.md)] sensor.
 For more information about each [!INCLUDE [Product short](includes/product-short.md)] component, see [[!INCLUDE [Product short](includes/product-short.md)] architecture](architecture.md).

-[!INCLUDE [Product short](includes/product-short.md)] protects your on-premises Active Directory users and/or users synced to your Azure Active Directory.
-To protect an environment made up of only AAD users, see [AAD Identity Protection](/azure/active-directory/identity-protection/overview).
+[!INCLUDE [Product short](includes/product-short.md)] protects your on-premises Active Directory users and/or users synced to your Azure Active Directory (Azure AD).
+To protect an environment made up of only Azure AD users, see [Azure AD Identity Protection](/azure/active-directory/identity-protection/overview).

-To create your [!INCLUDE [Product short](includes/product-short.md)] instance, you'll need an AAD tenant with at least one global/security administrator.
-Each [!INCLUDE [Product short](includes/product-short.md)] instance supports a multiple Active Directory forest boundary and Forest Functional Level (FFL) of Windows 2003 and above.

-You need to be a [global administrator or security administrator on the tenant](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles) to access the Identity section on the Microsoft 365 Defender portal.

-This prerequisite guide is divided into the following sections to ensure you have everything you need to successfully deploy [!INCLUDE [Product short](includes/product-short.md)].

-[Before you start](#before-you-start): Lists information to gather and accounts and network entities you'll need to have before starting to install.

-[[!INCLUDE [Product short](includes/product-short.md)] portal](#azure-atp-portal-requirements): Describes [!INCLUDE [Product short](includes/product-short.md)] portal browser requirements.

-[[!INCLUDE [Product short](includes/product-short.md)] sensor](#azure-atp-sensor-requirements): Lists [!INCLUDE [Product short](includes/product-short.md)] sensor hardware, and software requirements.

-[[!INCLUDE [Product short](includes/product-short.md)] standalone sensor](#azure-atp-standalone-sensor-requirements): The [!INCLUDE [Product short](includes/product-short.md)] Standalone Sensor is installed on a dedicated server and requires port mirroring to be configured on the domain controller to receive network traffic.
+This article includes both [Defender for Identity sensor requirements](#defender-for-identity-sensor-requirements) and for [Defender for Identity standalone sensor requirements](#defender-for-identity-standalone-sensor-requirements).
+The Defender for Identity standalone sensor is installed on a dedicated server and requires port mirroring to be configured on the domain controller to receive network traffic.

 > [!NOTE]
 > [!INCLUDE [Product short](includes/product-short.md)] standalone sensors do not support the collection of Event Tracing for Windows (ETW) log entries that provide the data for multiple detections.
 For full coverage of your environment, we recommend deploying the [!INCLUDE [Product short](includes/product-short.md)] sensor.